 If you have already made a few of these mistakes, then just stop now.
 The longer you keep doing them, the more difficult it will be to reestablish a new relationship in the future.

-The storm has passed, or at least, you’ve successfully found a way to keep it inside of you, rather than letting it manifest in embarrassing and potentially disastrous mistakes that can cost you any chance at a future second shot with your ex.
+The storm has passed, or at least, you’ve successfully found a way to keep it inside of you.
+You haven’t made any embarrassing and potentially disastrous mistakes that could cost you a second chance with your ex.

 There are three main reasons for doing this:

-– You need to give your ex enough time to forget the negative parts about your relationship and to start missing you
+- You need to give your ex time to forget the negative parts about your relationship and to start missing you.

 - You need to give yourself enough time to calm down and learn how to live again without your ex

-– You both need time to think – do I want to try other things, do I want to win my ex back, and do I have what it takes to do it?
+- You both need time to think – Do I really want to win my ex back, and do I have what it takes to do it?

 There are reasons why the relationship ended.
 There could be just a handful or a thousand, but however many petty and stupid reasons there might be, there are always a few real, fundamental reasons why you and your partner couldn’t stand being together any longer.